-It is interesting to note that the average inter-algorithm spread usually reduced with every new EMMA version (always including the most recent algorithm versions, Figure 10).
+It is interesting to note that the average inter-algorithm spread usually reduced with a new EMMA version (always including the most recent algorithm versions, Figure 10).
 This means that EMMA observed kind of a convergence among the individual algorithms, even though the number of algorithms and the length of the period increased.
 It is not entirely clear where this convergence is coming from and many effects may contribute to the explanation: algorithms are improved and bugs are removed but algorithms may also become more similar by using the same input data (e.g., spectroscopy, elevation model).
-However, EMMA v3.1 did not follow this trend because the average inter-algorithm spread increased slightly.
-Most probably, this was caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product.
+However, EMMA v3.1 and v4.5 do not follow this trend because the average inter-algorithm spread increased slightly.
+For v3.1 this was most probably caused by adding the not bias corrected operational NIES product and NIES' PPDF-S product.
+For v4.5, the addition of the GOSAT-2 NIES product and larger year-to-year variations of the GOSAT RemoTeC product in the last years my play a role.
 Additionally, the EMMA period enhanced so that small drifts in the data sets, which are not accounted for by EMMA's overall offset correction, can contribute to a larger extend.
 After offset correction, this can, particularly, influence the systematic bias at the start and end of a data set's time series.